 Pasta Louise is open every day but Monday for breakfast, lunch, and dinner.
 All are amazing options but if you’re going to take it to go and enjoy it at Prospect Park, I definitely recommend just planning on dining here.
 This is a better spot for lunch or dinner and dining in.

-For dining in before heading over to the park, make sure you make a dinner reservation at the 12th Street and 8th Avenue location.
+For dining in before heading over to the park, make sure you make a dinner reservation at the 12th Street and 8th Avenue locations.
 They have an incredible bar and even pasta wallpaper.

 The fact that you can customize your order to your flavor profile and the quality of the homemade noodles makes this one of the best restaurants near Prospect Park.